-Preview Render, where the render is a static image, displayed in the Monitor tab.
+- Preview Render - The render is a static image, displayed in the Monitor tab, Monitor Layer and Catalog tab.
 The image is not written to disk.

-Live Render, which is similar to Preview Render, except that under Live Render, changes to the camera, lights, materials, or geometry transformations result in updates to the image displayed in the Monitor tab.
+- Live Render - Similar to Preview Render, except that under Live Render, changes to the camera, lights, materials, or geometry transformations result in updates to the image displayed in the Monitor tab Monitor Layer and Catalog tab.
 See Changing How to Trigger a Live Render for more on which activities trigger a Live Render, and how to edit them.

 Note: Motion blur in Live Rendering is not supported for interactive cameras.
 To enable motion blur in a live render session, set the camera’s makeInteractive parameter to No.